alexbakker/tox4go/README.md

 # tox4go

-For now, tox4go is just a collection of tools for Tox written in Go.
-It also contains other helpful things like (de)serializers for the state format and some Tox packets (currently only the DHT packets are covered).
+__tox4go__ is a collection of utilities for [Tox](https://tox.chat) in Go.
+It
+implements:
+- A small portion of the Tox protocol.
+Enough for [nodes.tox.chat](https://nodes.tox.chat) to do its job.
+- (De)serializers for the Tox state format (used by Tox clients to save the user profile).
+- Client to fetch the nodes list from [nodes.tox.chat](https://nodes.tox.chat).

-This is not intended to be a full reimplementation of toxcore but it may eventually become one.
+This project does not seek to become a full implementation of the Tox protocol.